Be a Voice for Others with a Speech-Language Pathology Degree

 Serve Children and Adults with Communication Disorders

-The SPL program is designed to provide students with a variety of academic course work and clinical practicum experiences, according to the standards set forth by the American Speech-Language-Hearing Association (ASHA), to prepare them, from a family-centered perspective, for professional careers serving children and adults who have communication disorders.
+The SLP program is designed to provide students with a variety of academic course work and clinical practicum experiences, according to the standards set forth by the American Speech-Language-Hearing Association (ASHA), to prepare them, from a family-centered perspective, for professional careers serving children and adults who have communication disorders.
 The faculty of the Department of Communication Sciences and Disorders is dedicated to providing students with a quality education and opportunities to integrate theory and research into clinical practice.

 Bachelor of Science (B.S.)
 Degree in Communication Sciences and Disorders and Master of Science (M.S.)
 Degree in Speech-Language Pathology.